alan-turing-institute/data-safe-haven/CONTRIBUTING.md

 #### 4. Submit a [pull request](https://help.github.com/articles/creating-a-pull-request)

-A member of the Safe Haven project team will review your changes to confirm that they can be merged into the main codebase.
+A member of the Safe Haven project team will review your changes to confirm that they can be merged into the codebase.

 A [review](https://help.github.com/articles/about-pull-request-reviews) will probably consist of a few questions to help clarify the work you've done.
 Keep an eye on your github notifications and be prepared to join in that conversation.